Bpeace: Donors, Partnerships, Recognition

 In May, 2010 The Huffington Post reported on the Bpeace organized competition between entrepreneurs from Rwanda and Afghanistan, all trying to raise the most money for their business idea.

+Volunteer Engagement

+Bpeace involves volunteers who are professionals from the business volunteers in mentoring entrepreneurs in the countries where it works.
+It calls these Skillanthropists.
+Bpeace volunteers must be monthly donors to be considered for engagement as Skillanthropists.

 Fast Running Around the World

 In the conflict-affected regions in which Bpeace operates, Bpeace selects what they call “Fast Runners,” or entrepreneurs/small business owners whose motivation and talent bring job creation and economic growth to entire communities.
 Bpeace states, “We significantly invest in [Fast Runners] because when successful, the employment these Fast Runners generate sparks a multiplier effect that sustains thousands of families and boosts local purchasing power, which in turn lifts other businesses, creates even more employment, opens new markets and accelerates the community up the path to prosperity and peace.”
 Through a three-year mentoring program, experts are paired with a Fast Runner in the same business in order to advance the Fast Runner's productivity and achievement.